Trading Mom: Plot

 Jeremy, Elizabeth, and Harry select a wealthy French woman; a competitive nature hiker; and a Russian circus performer.
 They dislike them all and find them wanting in their care or dedication as mothers.
-After the third mother leaves and hearing that Principal Leeby has contacted the social worker, who suggests to put the three kids in separate foster homes, they seek out Mrs. Cavour again.
+After the third mother leaves and hearing that Principal Leeby has contacted the social worker, who suggests to put the three kids in separate foster homes, which shocks the Martin children, they seek out Mrs. Cavour again.
 She explains that the spell can be broken if they collectively recall something about Mrs. Martin.
-After being banned from the Mommy Market and discovering that Principal Leeby has contacted the police to investigate their mother's disappearance, each child remembers a fun memory with their mother, which brings her back to life.
+After being banned from the Mommy Market forever and discovering that Principal Leeby has contacted the police to investigate their mother's disappearance as well as finding them to put them in separate foster homes, each child remembers a fun memory with their mother, which brings her back to life.
 They find it to be the first day of summer and the day after they recited the spell.
-Everyone is happy as the children make their mother breakfast and embrace her while she, in turn, reduces their grounding to only one week and informs them that Principal Leeby is coming over for a visit.
+Everyone is happy as the children make their mother breakfast and embrace her while she informs them that Principal Leeby is coming over for a visit and Mrs. Martin has shortened the kids' grounding to one week.

 Shortly before the credits Principal Leeby reappears and is about to have a chat with Mrs. Martin about the problems her kids caused at school, only to be snared by an animal trap that the nature-hiker mother had made to capture a raccoon.